How Loud is a Rave?

 Loud music is a core element of raving.
 Here’s why:

-- Energy & Crowd Engagement: The thumping beats and heavy basslines keep ravers moving and engaged throughout the night.
+• Energy & Crowd Engagement: The thumping beats and heavy bassline keeps us all grooving throughout the night.

-- DJ Sound Design: DJs and sound engineers carefully balance low, mid, and high frequencies to create a dynamic and engaging sound experience.
+• DJ Sound Design: DJs and sound engineers take us on a journey by carefully balancing low, mid, and high frequencies to create a dynamic and engaging sound experience.

 Are Raves Too Loud?

-- Lack of Hearing Protection: Many ravers don’t wear high-fidelity earplugs, leaving their ears vulnerable to damage.
+• Lack of Hearing Protection: Many of us ravers don’t wear high-fidelity earplugs, leaving our ears vulnerable to damage.

 Do Raves Damage Hearing?